brettc-git/Higher-Lower-Game/README.md

 # Higher-Lower-Game

+Group Members
+- Brett Chiu
+- Florentino Becerra

 ## Assets Used
 - Pydealer library

-Group Members:
-- Brett Chiu

 ## Rules of the Game
 Two players (the player and a CPU) are dealt 3 cards each and there is a deck of cards that both of them draw from.